NEWPORT, R.I.- The 37th president of U.S. Naval War College (NWC), Adm. Stansfield Turner, passed away Thursday, Jan. 18.

 Turner was a Rhodes Scholar at Oxford University after graduating from the Naval Academy.

 After leaving the college, Turner continued on to command the Second Fleet.
-Promoted to four stars, he was assigned as Commander in Chief, Allied Forces Europe and then became the 10th Director of the Central Intelligence Agency.
+Promoted to four stars, he was assigned as Commander in Chief, Allied Forces Southern Europe and then became the 10th Director of the Central Intelligence Agency.